reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

   - quicker: press ``C`` to `"open" the card door`__ => also clean shutdown.

 __ `Opening the card door`_

-- dm-spy-experiments: saving the log and anything executed afterwards may not work

-  - issue: cache hacks are not emulated very well
-  - workaround: compile with ``CONFIG_QEMU=y``

-  |

 .. _netcat-issue: